sammyebinne/TodoList-JS/README.md

 # TodoList-JS
-A simple Todo list with simple animations, using plain Javascript.
+A simple Todo list app with simple animations, using plain Javascript.

 Features
  - An app that allows you set tasks and add details (example "due date")